top of page

 "H.A.", "Red & White", and "81"

-family, American war immigrants in Fontana, California followed by an
+family, American war immigrants in Fontana, California, followed by

-amalgamation of former members from different motorcycle clubs,
+an amalgamation of former members from different motorcycle clubs

-such as the Pissed Off Bastards of Bloomington.
-The Hells Angels'
+clubs, such as the Pissed Off Bastards of Bloomington.
+The Hells

-website denies the suggestion, that any misfit or malcontent troops are
+Angels' website denies the suggestion that any misfit or malcontent

-The website also notes that the name was suggested by Arvid Olsen,
+The website also notes that the name was suggested by Olsen, an

 "Hell's Angels" squadron in China during World War II.
 The name